CS131-BigDataProcessing/.github/profile/README.md

-## Hello and welcome to SJSU CS131 - Big data processing. 👋
+## Hello and welcome to SJSU CS 131 - Processing Big Data: Tools and Techniques. 👋

 <!--